sabialhyv/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ### **5. Limitations and Improvements**

+While this project captures the essential behavior of projectile motion, it doesn't account for:

 - Assumes no air resistance (idealized).
 - Assumes flat terrain.
 - Wind, spin, and shape of the projectile can significantly affect the real path.
 - In real-world applications, numerical simulations or empirical data are needed.

----

-Elbette!
-Aşağıda ödevini daha kapsamlı, akademik tarza uygun ama hâlâ sade bir İngilizce ile genişlettim.
-Her bölümü detaylandırdım, hem teorik hem de pratik yönlerini vurguladım.
-Sonuna kadar okuyup eksik veya fazlalık hissedersen birlikte düzenleyebiliriz.

----

-## 📘 **Investigating the Range as a Function of the Angle of Projection**

-### 5. Implementation

----

-### 6. Limitations and Further Work

-While this project captures the essential behavior of projectile motion, it doesn't account for:

-- Air resistance
-- Wind or weather effects
-- Rotating projectiles (e.g., a spinning ball)
-- Launch from elevated platforms

 In future versions, the model could be extended with numerical simulation using tools like Euler's method or integrating drag forces.
 Additionally, a 3D version could simulate real terrain or moving targets.